nguyentimmy/Detection-Engineering/README.md

 > Help the Security Team be more proactive

+# I. Automating MITRE ATT&CK Using Atomic Red Team

 # II.
-Automating MITRE ATT&CK Using Atomic Red Team

-# III.
 Detect Current Attack Trends Using Threat Intelligence